Danish925/python-data-science-journey/README.md

+Title
 python-data-science-journey

+Overview
 A beginner-friendly journey into Python for data science.
-This repository documents my learning path with hands‑on scripts, mini‑projects, and Jupyter Notebooks—covering Python basics, data handling, and visualization on the path to full data science proficiency.
+This repository documents a hands‑on learning path with scripts, mini‑projects, and Jupyter Notebooks—covering Python basics, data handling, and visualization on the path to full data science proficiency.

 Highlights

 10+ mini Python projects focused on clean functions, input validation, and small CLIs.

-Practice across control flow, loops, randomness, error handling, and basic file I/O.
+Practice across control flow, loops, randomness, error handling, and file I/O.

-Roadmap-aligned learning: foundations now → persistence and OOP → pandas, NumPy, and visualization.
+Roadmap‑aligned learning: foundations → persistence and OOP → pandas, NumPy, and visualization.

+New: To‑Do CLI with human‑readable TXT persistence ([ ]/[x] format).

+Projects (selected)

+Powerful Password Generator: Secure passwords with configurable length and character sets; robust input validation.

+Simple Quiz Game: Asks questions, tracks score, and provides feedback—good practice in loops and state.

+Dice Rolling Simulator: Randomness and replay loop with clean structure.

+Number Guessing Game: While loops, conditional logic, and try/except for robust error handling.

+Simple Countdown Timer: Input checks, time.sleep, and mm:ss formatting.

+NEW — To‑Do CLI (TXT persistence):

+Add, list, mark complete, delete, and clear completed.

+Saves to tasks.txt in a readable format: “[ ] description” / “[x] description”.

+Cross‑platform paths (pathlib), UTF‑8 safe.

 How to run
 Requirements: Python 3.10+.

 Clone: